 Nesselbeck, a unique hotel located in a medieval castle!
 Nesselbeck offers old-style rooms, medieval dishes in the restaurant and all kind of modern facilities (Wi-Fi, spa, parking, air-conditioning, etc.)

 Villa Toscana is situated in the beautiful Amalienau district of Kaliningrad.
-Thus, it’ll take you 15 min to walk to the city centre.
-Villa Toscana offers really great service including delicious breakfasts and spacious rooms.
+It’ll take you 15 min to walk to the city centre.
+Villa Toscana offers really great service, including delicious breakfasts and spacious rooms.

 FishDorf — excellent hotel for relaxing holidays.
 The hotel is situated in a quiet picturesque place on a river board.
 In addition to the usual hotel services, you can rent a bike, go fishing or just swim in the hotel’s pool.